bluesadi/firmware_dataset/README.md

 # firmware_dataset

-A firmware dataset from the main-stream vendors for large-scale testing.
+A firmware dataset collected from main-stream vendors for large-scale testing.

 ## Vendors
 - D-Link (478)